-With the start of the school year on Monday, parents of Manatee County students can expect to see the heightened security measures implemented at the end of the last school year in the wake of the mass shooting at Marjory Stoneman Douglas High School in Parkland that killed 15 students and two staff members.
+With the start of the school year on Monday, parents of Manatee County students can expect to see the heightened security measures implemented at the end of the last school year in the wake of the mass shooting at Marjory Stoneman Douglas High School in Parkland that killed 14 students and three staff members.

 And more changes are coming.

 Manatee County schools, like many in the state and country, were plagued with threats of violence in the days and weeks that followed the Parkland shooting.
 Less than a month later, new legislation was enacted in Florida creating tougher gun restrictions and increasing school security, including the requirement that all elementary, middle and high schools have armed security on campus.